Pretzel links, mutation, and the slice-ribbon conjecture: Introduction

 \section{Introduction}

 A link $L\subset S^3$ is \emph{slice} if it bounds a collection of disjoint, smoothly embedded disks in~$D^4$, and it is \emph{ribbon} if it bounds a collection of immersed disks in $S^3$ with only ribbon singularities.
 Ribbon links are slice links since we can remove ribbon singularities by pushing them into the interior of $D^4$.
-The \emph{slice-ribbon conjecture}, an outstanding open problem due to Fox \cite{Fox:1961-1}, states that, conversely, all slice links are ribbon.
+The \emph{slice-ribbon conjecture}, an outstanding open problem due to Fox \cite{Fox:1961-1}, states that all slice knots are ribbon.
+In this article, we address the natural generalization to 2-component links.